javascript-tutorial/en.javascript.info/1-js/4-object-basics/01-object/article.md

 [cut]

-An object can be created with figure brackets `{…}` with an optional list of "key: value" pairs.
-In programming that's sometimes called an "associative array" or a "hash".
+An object can be created with figure brackets `{…}` with an optional list of *properties*.
+A property is a "key: value" pair, where `key` is a string (also called a "property name"), and `value` can be anything.

 We can imagine an object as a cabinet with signed files.
 Every piece of data is stored in it's file by the key.
 It's easy to find a file by it's name or add/remove a file.